Rwanda

 Wild, remarkable Rwanda.
 A journey in the Land of a Thousand Hills is unlike anything else you’ll experience on this exceptional continent.
 It’s no surprise then that it requires a bit of special packing.
 Cool, fresh mornings.
 Tropical afternoons.
 The climate is mild, but whether or not you’re travelling in one of the wet seasons, you’ll need a raincoat.

-Packing for a gorilla trek
+What to pack for a gorilla trek

 You’ve dreamed of the moment.
 Finding a group of gorillas, foraging, playing in pristine natural habitat.
 Watching babies wrestle and tumble, mothers reaching after them.
 Nothing prepares you for the privilege of spending time with these remarkable creatures.
 Gorilla trekking may be the pinnacle of your Rwandan trip.
 One precious hour is all you’ll have; here’s everything you need to be prepared for that moment.